chrisweb/web-audio-api-player/README.md

 Unfortunatly the defined window does not have AudioContext:
 check out [[open] github ticket (as of 06/2019)](https://github.com/microsoft/TypeScript/issues/31686)
 the current [dom.d.ts on github](https://github.com/microsoft/TypeScript/blob/master/src/lib/dom.generated.d.ts)

-### linting setup notes

-TSlint will be deprecated [github ticket](https://github.com/palantir/tslint/issues/4534)

-> we plan to deprecate TSLint and focus our efforts instead on improving ESLint’s TypeScript support

-Their [blog post](https://medium.com/palantir/tslint-in-2019-1a144c2317a9) announcing that [TSLint](https://github.com/palantir/tslint) will be deprecated in 2019 and you should switch to [ESLint](https://github.com/eslint/eslint) when TSLint is officially deprecated

 ## TODOs (help wanted 😊)